Hakuba Activities & Tours

 Japanese Snow Monkeys

-There are various tours to the Japanese snow monkeys.
 There are different combo day trips, and the monkey tour may also include a visit to Obuse, a historic town near Nagano that has a sake brewery.

 Other Sightseeing Activities